+\paragraph{Local Optimization via Compiler.} While traditional techniques include a range of approaches (\eg compiler, program analysis, genetic programming), we focus on compiler-based baselines because they are actively maintained and readily applicable to our benchmarks.
+For the \Cpp benchmark, we compile the code with \texttt{gcc -O3} optimization.
+To extend beyond fixed compiler heuristics, we additionally include OpenTuner~\cite{Ansel2014} on HumanEval\_CPP, which explores a larger configuration space of compiler flags.
+For the Java benchmarks, we rely on the \texttt{JIT} compiler, configured with the following flags to enable common performance-oriented optimizations~\cite{Paleczny2001, OracleVMOptions}:

+\paragraph{Source Code Optimization via LLM.} For LLM-based optimizations, we evaluate representative prompt-based and agent-based LLM baselines that operate at the source-code level.

-For LLM-based optimizations, we compare against the SOTA training-free framework PerfCodeGen~\cite{peng2024perfcodegenimprovingperformancellm}, which also incorporates execution feedback into the optimization loop.
-PerfCodeGen outperformed all against existing prompt-based optimization strategies, so we exclude others in our study.
-We apply PerfCodeGen to HumanEval\_CPP and SciMark, which align with its focus on small code units.
-We reimplemented its method using publicly available prompts and ensured a fair comparison by using the same input code, configuration, environment, and evaluation metrics.
+\textbf{Function-Level Code Optimization: PerfCodeGen~\cite{peng2024perfcodegenimprovingperformancellm}.} For function-level optimizations, we compare against the SOTA training-free framework PerfCodeGen~\cite{peng2024perfcodegenimprovingperformancellm}, which also incorporates execution feedback into the optimization loop.
+At the time of our experiments, PerfCodeGen represented the state of the art in training-free prompt-based code optimization, having outperformed all existing strategies on competitive programming benchmarks, so we exclude others in our study.
+We apply PerfCodeGen to HumanEval\_CPP and SciMark2, which align with its focus on small code units.
+We reimplemented PerfCodeGen to support our benchmarks, which target programming languages different from those evaluated in the original paper, while preserving its core prompting strategy based on the publicly available prompts.
+To ensure a fair comparison, we used an identical setup across approaches: the same input code, LLM (with the same temperature), execution environment and hardware, and evaluation metrics.